2023 Gaff-n-Go Event Information

 • Teams will be allowed a 5-minute setup time before starting the event.

-• For this event, ground to ground rubber glove rules apply for Journeymen.
+• For this event, ground to ground rubber glove rules apply.

 • Time starts at judge’s signal.

-• The climber will climb to the first arm where the pin insulator will be removed and reinstalled back in the same location.
+• The climber will climb to the first position and transition over the fiber splice can.

-• Time stops when the second climber touches the ground.
+• Time stops when the second climber’s foot touches the ground.

 This will be a three-man team event with all three contestants participating at the same time and at the same station.
 One judge will be the initial responder to the emergency call and one judge will run the stopwatch and observe the team for infractions.
 Both judges can deduct points from a team.
 Time starts when the judge’s signal “GO”.
 This event simulates a lineman has been injured while working on a transformer.
 Buckingham will supply the 50061A-4/80-Ox Block 80’ Hand line Kit for this event.